Mahin556/K8S/volumes/pv-pvc.md

 ---

 ### **Persistent Volumes (PVs)**
+  - K8S object.
   - A PV is a piece of storage in your cluster that has been provisioned either manually by an administrator or dynamically using Storage Classes.
-  - Logical Abstraction over a physical storage.
+  - Logical Abstraction over a physical storage:
+    - NFS
+    - AWS EBS
+    - Azure Disk
+    - GCE Persistent Disk
+    - Ceph
+    - Local disk
   - PVs exist independently of Pod lifecycles and can be reused or retained even after the Pod is deleted.
 They have properties such as **capacity, access modes, and reclaim policies**.

 ### **Persistent Volume Claims (PVCs)**
+  - K8S object.
   - A PVC is a request for storage by a user.
 It functions similarly to how a Pod requests compute resources.
-When a PVC is created, Kubernetes searches for a PV that meets the claim's requirements.
+When a PVC is created, Kubernetes searches for a PV that meets the claim's requirements or SC creates a PV with the requitements specify in the PVC specification.
   - **Binding Process:**
     1. **Administrator:** Provisions PVs (or sets up Storage Classes for dynamic provisioning).
     2. **Developer:** Creates a PVC in the Pod specification requesting specific storage attributes.